 I had only one worry on my mind, and that was ‘would I get sick from eating raw fish at 5:30 am in the morning’?
 The answer was, luckily, no!

-Popular Sushi Breakfast Spots at Tsukiji Fish Market
+Popular Sushi Breakfast at Tsukiji Fish Market Sushi Restaurant

-The sushi restaurants are found in the outer markets of Tsukiji fish market.
-The two most popular breakfast spots are Sushi Dia and Daiwa Sushi.
+The sushi breakfast restaurants are found in the outer markets of Tsukiji fish market.
+The two most popular breakfast spots are Sushi Dia and Daiwa Sushi to have breakfast in Tsukiji.

 Even though Daiwa Sushi and Sushi Dia are said to be the best sushi places for sushi breakfast at Tsukiji fish market.